 • Communicate with the Steering Committee if they no longer wish to be part of the Program or are having difficulties reaching or connecting with their mentor.

-• Commit to participate as a mentor for a minimum of one year, with the hopes of forming a long-term relationship .
+• Commit to participate as a mentee for a minimum of one academic year, with the hopes of forming a long-term relationship.

-• Share progress, address concerns, or make suggestions for future program improvements with Steering Committee.
+• Share progress, address concerns, or make suggestions for future Program improvements with Student Representative.